hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   - *input with *eager updates `form.query` on every input event.
   - @input immediately runs a search using the latest query string.
-  - Because @input is treated as input-like, Nablla applies a children-only update after the handler, keeping focus stable.
+  - Because @input is treated as input-like, Sercrod applies a children-only update after the handler, keeping focus stable.

 - With simple colon bindings: